MeaganPeat/Link-Apprenticeship-Coding-Exercise/README.md

 # Link-Apprenticeship-Coding-Exercise
 My take on the Link Apprenticeship Coding Exercise for 2017.

 Testing dependancies.
-This project uses mocha and chai to test the function.
+This project uses Mocha and Chai to test.

-(Using the node.js terminal npm install mocha)
+It was last testing in the Node.js command prompt using Node.js 4.6.0 (x64)

-//gonna go home and try to run it on my own computer to clairify the lists of dependancies and get versions
+Install mocha using npm install mocha.
+Chai version 3.5.0 is already included in the repository.